Investors-FastTrack/FTLightning/docs/01-Introduction.md

 # Introduction

 ### FastTrack Market Data API
-FastTrack Market Data API is Investors FastTrack's data API organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+FastTrack Market Data API is Investors FastTrack's data REST API.
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON.

 <!-- theme: danger -->
 >### *Technical Documentation*